It's an appealing income play to consider JetBlue Airways Corporation (JBLU) - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on May 02 when Hayes Robin sold 1,000 shares for $10.97 per share.
 The transaction valued at 10,970 led to the insider holds 583,298 shares of the business.

 Hayes Robin sold 1,000 shares of JBLU for $12,610 on Apr 18.
 The CEO now owns 582,776 shares after completing the transaction at $12.61 per share.
 On Apr 01, another insider, Hayes Robin, who serves as the CEO of the company, sold 1,000 shares for $15.02 each.
 As a result, the insider received 15,020 and left with 583,926 shares of the company.